kempcarlos/ng2-basic-workshop/README.md

 -	Metadata tells Angular how to process a class(…)

 ### 2. Modules: https://angular.io/guide/architecture#modules
-> Go to app.module.ts and talk about modules metadata

 NgModules help organize an application into cohesive blocks of functionality.